-The MRA is pleased to provide funding for regional and community recreation events and professional development opportunities.
+The MRA is pleased to provide funding for regional or community recreation events and professional development opportunities.
 The purpose is to support quality recreation services within the MRA region, increase opportunities for community members of all ages, and build capacity within the communities.
-In order to be considered for funding, applications must follow the MRA funding grant criteria.

-Maximum of $4000 per community per application or $500 per individual per application to a maximum of $4000 per community per event.
-Funding guidelines must be met.
+Maximum of $4000 per community per event or $500 per individual per application.

 Maximum of $2000 per community per application to host and $1000 per individual per application to attend with a maximum of $2000 per community per event.
-Funding guidelines must be met.
+Applications must meet funding guidelines.

 Additional funding opportunities based on MRA goals.
 For example, funding opportunities for communities to build physical literacy and water/ice safety awareness.

-This funding is meant to provide a level of support so that more physical activity and skill development can take place for Mackenzie Region residents according to MRA values.
+This funding is meant to provide a level of support so that more physical activity and skill development can occur for Mackenzie Region residents.
 It is not intended to be the sole source of assistance.
 The funding allocation for the Mackenzie Recreation Association is very limited, and applications will be prioritized.